• Skip to primary navigation

 • ½ teaspoon vanilla extract

-• 2-3 teaspoon maple syrup (depending on sweetness preference)
+• 2-3 teaspoon maple syrup (depending on preference)

 Optional